All Episodes

 Who destroyed them?

-Reuters, we we want to know.
+Reuters, we want to know.

-And it's not yet made any changes to the so-called birth death model that produces this projection.
+And it's not yet made any changes to the so-called birth-death model that produces this projection.

-The birth death model of businesses.
+The birth-death model of businesses.

 Once a year, the government compares payroll data from its monthly surveys of employers with unemployment insurance tax reports, which gives it a much more comprehensive view of actual employment.